PeernetOfficial/core/webapi/readme.md

     BlockchainStatusCorruptBlock       = 2 // Error block encoding
     BlockchainStatusCorruptBlockRecord = 3 // Error block record encoding
-    BlockchainStatusDataNotFound       = 4 // Requested data not available in the blockchain )
+    BlockchainStatusDataNotFound       = 4 // Requested data not available in the blockchain BlockchainStatusNotInWarehouse     = 5 // File to be added to blockchain does not exist in the Warehouse )
 ```